ExxonMobil Sponsored Internship 2017

-Unpaid Summer Internship
+Paid Summer Internship

-Summer Wildlife Camps
+Summer Wildlife Camps and Community Outreach

 - Develop social media promotional material supporting Summer Wildlife Camp program

-- Develop and implement education program improvements as a member of a summer internship team
+- Develop and implement education program improvements as a member of a summer internship team.

-- Facilitate and present outreach and offsite wildlife education programs
+- Facilitate and present Outreach and offsite wildlife education programs.

 - Ability to handle diverse tasks independently, efficiently and accurately